Xiaq1998/Studium-TUDA/WS23-24/PKI.md

 * Unknown, nothing known about the certificate, e.g., issuer unknown
 * Revoked, certificate revoked or may not exist
 * Good, no such certificates is within its validity period and is revoked
-  + Good means that the certificate is not revoked, but it may be expired or even not exist at all
+  + Good means that the certificate is not revoked, but it may be expired 到期 or even not exist at all

 **Structure of an OCSP request**